-The Campaign for Harvard School of Public Health is about building on 100 years of experience tackling big challenges like these.
+The Campaign for Harvard T.H.
+Chan School of Public Health is about building on 100 years of experience tackling big challenges like these.
 It is about discovering new solutions to complex problems and acting upon this knowledge.
 It is about working with friends, partners, and supporters to achieve large-scale, long-term impact.

 The Campaign will drive efforts to prevent outbreaks and halt the spread of diseases that claim millions of lives.
 It will advance our understanding of the complex interactions among our own personal choices, the physical and social spaces where we live and work, and the genetic cards dealt to each of us at birth.
 It will sustain efforts to defend health as a universal human right.
 And it will propel a transformation in public health education to foster effective leadership and promote wise policies.

-The pages that follow describe our four major undertakings in this Campaign, as well as a few of the people who are tackling these threats—what they are doing now and what they are capable of doing with your support.
+This site describes our four major undertakings in this Campaign, as well as a few of the people who are tackling these threats—what they are doing now and what they are capable of doing with your support.
 Please join us.